chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 Head to GitHub.
 By now you should have already cloned or forked https://github.com/chtrembl/azure-cloud and are working in the same repository structure within your GitHub account

-> 📝 Please Note, We will assume you have forked the azure-cloud repository, it is the easiest way to get going
+> 📝 Please Note, We will assume you have forked the azure-cloud repository, it is the easiest way to get going.
+Also, your application.yml for both PetStoreApp and PetStoreService, located in src/main/resources/application.yml of both projects, should have all of the Azure properties commented out.
+They may be uncommented becasue I am using the full deployment against this repository.
+You will want to comment them for now and slowly uncomment them as we progress through the guides, each guide will inform you.
+If you have not already done so, login to your GitHub account, head to https://github.com/chtrembl/azure-cloud, select Fork, select your GitHub account.

 Login to your GitHub account, head to https://github.com/chtrembl/azure-cloud, select Fork, select your GitHub account.